Hugh Prestwood

-Hugh Loring Prestwood (born April 2, 1942) is an American Hall of Fame songwriter, whose work is primarily in country music.
-He was discovered by Judy Collins, who gave him his first hit "Hard Time for Lovers", which was recorded in 1978.
-Prestwood has written number one songs for Randy Travis" Hard Rock Bottom of Your Heart", which won BMI's Robert J. Burton award for Country Song of the Year.
+Hugh Loring Prestwood (April 2, 1942 – September 22, 2024) was an American Hall of Fame songwriter, whose work was primarily in country music.
+In the early 1970s, Prestwood was part of a duo called Ginger with singer/songwriter Robert Caleb Potter, Jr. He was then discovered by Judy Collins, who gave him his first hit "Hard Time for Lovers", which was recorded in 1978.
+Prestwood has written several number one songs, such as Crystal Gayle's "The Sound of Goodbye" and Randy Travis's "Hard Rock Bottom of Your Heart", which won BMI's Robert J. Burton award for Country Song of the Year.
 Prestwood’s song, “The Song Remembers When”, recorded by Trisha Yearwood, was picked as the Nashville Songwriters Association’s Song of the Year and also won a Prime Time Emmy for “Outstanding Achievement in Music and Lyrics.